Standard 3. Employers develop the future workforce

 responsible for training.

-with federal and state laws including child labor
+federal and state laws including child labor laws.

 - Obtain a copy of the business/employer's employee